qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_form_handling.rst

 Validation
 ==========

 Form validation is essential in most of the common use cases of forms.
-Thats why qooxdoo supports the application developer with a validation component named ``qx.ui.form.validation.Manager``.
+That's why qooxdoo supports the application developer with a validation component named ``qx.ui.form.validation.Manager``.
 This manager is responsible for managing the form items which need to be validated.
 We tried to keep the API as minimal as possible but simultaneously as flexible as possible.
 The following class diagram shows the user API of the component.

 |The validation package|